idaholab/TMAP8/doc/content/verification_and_validation/ver-1ia.md

 ## General Case Description

 <!-- All necessary equations -->
 This verification problem is taken from [!cite](ambrosek2008verification).
 When two species can react on a surface to form a third, it is possible to predict the rate at which equilibration between the species will occur.
-For example, the reaction between two isotopic species, $A_2$ and $B_2$, is described by
+For example, the reaction between two isotopic species, $A_2$ and $B_2$, is described as

 \begin{equation}
 \label{eq:reaction}
 \frac{1}{2} A_2 + \frac{1}{2} B_2 \rightleftharpoons AB,
 \end{equation}

-and the partial pressure of $A_2$, $B_2$, and $AB$ in equilibrium of the reaction is maintained by
+and the partial pressure of $A_2$, $B_2$, and $AB$ in equilibrium of the reaction is defined by

 \begin{equation}
 \label{eq:reaction_equilibrium_pressure}